blakehaswell/FIR-Long-Briefs/Descending/descending.md

 ![h:450](../Straight%20and%20level/four-forces.png)

 <!--
-Remembering our four forces from straight and level, what would happen if we removed thrust?
+Remembering our four forces from straight and level, we said talked about the idea of "couples"—what is a couple?
+Because the forces are offset, the couples created a rotating force.
+Thurst-drag created a nose-up force, and weight-lift created a nose-down force.

-The plane would slow down, except that it is trimmed to fly at a particular angle of attack and therefore speed.
-So instead of slowing down, it pitches down to descend—trading altitude for speed.
+Thinking about these couples, what would happen if we removed thrust?
+The nose-up force from the lift-drag couple would reduce, causing the nose to lower.
 -->

 ---